evebeswick/thesis-code/README.md

 This repository contains the full code used to generate the results in the thesis, including the complete, amputated and imputed datasets.

-Plots included in the thesis are generated using the file
+Plots included in the thesis are generated using the file **plots.R**.

-To run the file users will need to download the relevant results and update the file paths, since the current code reads CSV currently reads CSV files from a local directory (`C:/Users/evebe/...`).
+To run this R file, users will need to download the relevant results and update the file paths, since the current code reads CSV currently reads CSV files from a local directory (`C:/Users/evebe/...`).